V-Mayya/python-sales-data-analysis/README.md

 <details open>
   <summary><b>What are some ways through which the firm could increase sales during months that had low demand?</b></summary>
 <br>
-And possibly measure the impacts of the methods.
+And possibly measure the impact of the methods.
 </details>

 and many more.